(Disclosure: Some of the links below may be affiliate links)

 You are Financially Independent when you have enough savings or passive income to cover your expenses for life.

-If you base your Financial Independence (FI) on your net worth, then your Financial Independence number, or FI Number, is the amount of net worth you need to accumulate before you are financially independent.
+If you base your Financial Independence (FI) on your net worth, then your Financial Independence number, or FI Number, is the net worth you need to accumulate before becoming financially independent.

-The common rule that is used for Financial Independence is the 4% rule.
+The standard rule for Financial Independence is the 4% rule.
 In that case, you need to accumulate 25 times your running expenses.
 For instance, if you spend 50’000 USD each year, your FI number will be 1.25 million USD.
 Once your net worth is equal to or higher than your FI number, you are financially independent.
-That means you can withdraw 4% of your net worth, adapted for inflation, every year and cover your expenses with that.
-And your investment returns should make it so that you can withdraw this money forever.
+That means you can withdraw 4% of your net worth, adapted for inflation, every year and cover your expenses.
+And your investment returns should make it so you can withdraw this money forever.

 Now, it is not always as simple as that.
-Some people use another Withdrawal Rate than 4%.
-And it is sometimes difficult to know how much you are going to spend in retirement.
+For example, some people do not use a 4% withdrawal rate.
+And it is sometimes difficult to know how much you will spend in retirement.
 And if you get some guaranteed income like a pension, you can reduce your FI number accordingly.

 If you want all the details about this metric, read this guide on how to compute your FI number.